aqueducthq/gitbook/the-aqueduct-philosophy.md

 ### Why Aqueduct?

-Aqueduct the first prediction infrastructure for data scientists.&#x20;
+Aqueduct is the first prediction infrastructure for data scientists.&#x20;

 The existing tools for deploying models are not designed with data scientists in mind -- they assume the user will casually build Docker containers, deploy Kubernetes clusters, and writes thousands of lines of YAML to deploy a single model.
 Data scientists are by and large not interested in doing that and there are better uses for their skills.&#x20;